apprunjs/apprun-docs/docs/about.md

 ### Automatic Test the Code

-When it displays the code result automatically is automatic testing of the code, which tells the author if the code works as expected.
+When it displays the code result automatically means automatic testing of the code, which tells the author if the code works as expected.

 Also, while writing, the authors can come up with new ideas.
 With _apprun-play_ web component, they can edit the code and see the live results.
 Once it's done, they can copy and paste the code back into the document.